Eyes On: the Dan Wesson Discretion 1911

 One of the most iconic American pistols of all time is the Model 1911A1.
 Its design has endured for over a century and it’s still serving elite forces in the US military.
 This 100+ year old design has been produced by hundreds of companies, but one of the best of the bunch is Dan Wesson with their latest model: The Discretion.

 We recently had a chance to shoot one.
 Our test pistol shipped in a durable hard case with cutouts for the pistol, spare magazines and cleaning gear.

 The Discretion is definitely not the 1911 your grandfather carried onto Omaha Beach in the WW2.
 Dan Wesson took John Moses Browning’s greatest design and enhanced it as only they could do.
 Most noticeable is the integrated Picatinny rail on the dust cover so you can attach a light or laser, or unit which incorporates both.
 The next major difference is the skeletonized slide.

 But perhaps our personal favorite touch is the installation of a threaded barrel.
 It takes more than just a threaded barrel to call a firearm “suppressor ready” and Dan Wesson has shown that with the taller sights and lightened side.
 While we can certainly shoot through just about any can, these sights definitely make life easier.

-The Discretion’s external extractor may be a deal breaker to most 1911 purists, but it’s generally considered more reliable than the commonly-found internal extractor of the 1911 platform.
 Other features include tall suppressor-style sights with tritium inserts, fully checkered front strap, ringed hammer, beavertail grip safety, flawlessly blended magazine well, G-10 grips and a match grade trigger.

 You’ll find 25 lpi checkering on the front strap and flat mainspring housing.
 Some shooters may find this a bit too aggressive at first, but once you get used to it, you tend to like it.